Red Orchestra 2: Heroes of Stalingrad: Rising Storm

+Reception

-ReceptionRed Orchestra 2: Heroes of Stalingrad received "generally favorable reviews" according to the review aggregation website Metacritic.GameSpot gave it a 7.5/10, with a generally positive review, only critiquing the game's singleplayer component, stability (citing frequent crashes) and inconsistent, unrefined game mechanics.Gamespy gave the game a 9/10, praising the game's immersion and depth, but critiqued the numerous bugs: "Red Orchestra 2: Heroes of Stalingrad is the kind of shooter that can live only on the PC.
+Red Orchestra 2: Heroes of Stalingrad received "generally favorable reviews" according to the review aggregation website Metacritic.

+GameSpot gave it a 7.5/10, with a generally positive review, only critiquing the game's singleplayer component, stability (citing frequent crashes) and inconsistent, unrefined game mechanics.

+Gamespy gave the game a 9/10, praising the game's immersion and depth, but critiqued the numerous bugs: "Red Orchestra 2: Heroes of Stalingrad is the kind of shooter that can live only on the PC.
 This is as hardcore as first person shooters get, and if you're prepared to put the time in to learn how to play it well, you'll be rewarded with a level of satisfaction that team deathmatch will never deliver.
 Tripwire should be applauded for not being afraid to innovate, but at the same time I wonder if they've bitten off a little more than they could chew.
 Despite the bugs, this is the perfect shooter for those who like to exercise their intellect as much as their trigger fingers."

 Reviewers had generally positive, to mixed feelings about the title.
 Most spoke positively of the game's realism and attention to detail, but it was held back by excessive bugs.